davejohncole/kea_python/README.md

 Most of the examples rely on `dhtest` to perform DHCP transactions.
 You can build an image containing `dhtest` using `make`:
 ```
-djc@dave:~/play/kea_python$ make docker-build-dhtest
+djc@dave:~/play/kea_python$ make build-dhtest
 ```

-Use `make` to run the `kea` image.
-This will create a docker network and start a command shell inside the `kea` container.
+Use `make run-kea` to run the `kea` image.
+This creates a docker network and runs a command shell.
 Your working directory is mounted as `/workdir` inside the container.

 For example, to run the facebook-trick example:
 ```
-djc@dave:~/play/kea_python$ make docker-run-kea
+djc@dave:~/play/kea_python$ make run-kea
 root@92ddf6f5e9be:/# cd /workdir
 root@92ddf6f5e9be:/workdir# /usr/local/sbin/kea-dhcp4 -c examples/facebook-trick/kea.conf
 ```

 Then in another shell:
 ```
-djc:~/play/kea_python$ make docker-run-dhtest
+djc:~/play/kea_python$ make run-dhtest
 root@375f50ed4699:/# dhtest -i eth0
 ```